TikTok Influencer Marketing: How to Succeed in 2025

 • Try including a personalized video or note with it to really blow them away with the unboxing experience.
 Don’t make it a simple cardboard box 📦

-5. How to track the performance of your Tiktok influencer campaign
+5. How to track the performance of your TikTok influencer program

-There are many metrics that you can use to measure the performance of your campaign.
+There are many metrics that you can use to track the ROI of your influencer marketing program.
 Here are some of the most important ones:

 • Reach – How many people saw the post?